Opening Day is always one of the best days of the year. These Opening Days were the best of the best.

-MLB.com takes a look at some of the most memorable season openers to ever take place.
-Here are a dozen of the best Opening Day games in Major League history.
+Here are a dozen of the greatest Opening Day games in MLB history.

 April 16, 1940: Indians 1, White Sox 0